Your Car is Your Credit!

 If my account becomes past due, will I face criminal prosecution?

-No. Approved Cash does not pursue criminal actions against a customer as a result of the customer's check being returned unpaid.
+No. Approved Cash does not pursue criminal actions against a guest as a result of the guest's check being returned unpaid.
 If it becomes necessary and is appropriate, however, we may seek civil remedies to collect past due accounts.

 What can I do if I'm ever dissatisfied with the service received from Approved Cash?